NiKo: 2019

 FaZe went through a number of in-game leaders (IGLs) during this time after the removal of karrigan last year, before settling on NiKo.
-By the end of 2019 Faze's trophy count had gone up to ten as they won BLAST Pro Series Copenhagen, but didn't finish top 4 at either major.
-Statistically, this was the worst year of NiKo's career thus far as he had to settle for 11th place on the HLTV top 20 list as a result of his IGL duties and he finished outside of the top 10 for the first time since 2016 in the HLTV top 20.
+By the end of 2019 FaZe's trophy count had gone up to ten as they won BLAST Pro Series Copenhagen but didn't finish in the top 4 at either major.
+Statistically, this was the worst year of NiKo's career thus far, as he had to settle for 11th place on the HLTV top 20 list as a result of his IGL duties, and he finished outside of the top 10 for the first time since 2016 in the HLTV top 20.

 2020

 2020 marked another victory for FaZe and now IGL Kovač, as they won the European division of IEM New York 2020 Online over OG.
 On October 28, 2020, after a three-and-a-half-year venture with FaZe Clan, Kovač was acquired by G2 Esports and was united with his cousin huNter.

-No longer an IGL, NiKo was back in his old form again this year and was ranked No. 4 in HLTV top 20.
+No longer an IGL, NiKo was back in his old form again this year and was ranked No. 4 in HLTV's top 20.

 2021

 NiKo led G2 to the grand finals of the PGL Major Stockholm 2021 but lost to a dominant Na'Vi team.
 The grand finals also featured the infamous NiKo whiff on s1mple at Nuke in map 2, which ultimately Na'Vi won to lift the major trophy.

-They had also been runner-up to the same Na'Vi team at Intel Extreme Masters XVI - Cologne earlier in the year.
-He went through a career best run in the second half of 2021 with CSGO's return to LAN, posting a consecutive 34 map 1+ rating streak, the highest of his career and of any top 20 players that year.
+They had also been runner-up to the same Na'Vi team at the Intel Extreme Masters XVI – Cologne earlier in the year.
+He went through a career-best run in the second half of 2021 with CS:GO's return to LAN, posting a consecutive 34-map 1+ rating streak, the highest of his career and of any top 20 players that year.
 He finished third in the HLTV top 20, behind ZywOo and S1mple.

 2022

-G2 signed a young prodigy Russian awper, m0nesy leading G2 and Niko to a 2nd place at IEM Katowice.
+G2 signed a young prodigy Russian awper, m0NESY leading G2 and Niko to a 2nd place at IEM Katowice.
 NiKo's G2 fell 3-0 to FaZe Clan in the grand final, with FaZe forced to field jks as a substitute.
 The match featured the legendary Mirage map, extending to 58 rounds before FaZe clinched victory with a 31-27 scoreline.

 Soon the team's form dropped as Blast Premier Spring Finals and ESL Pro League Season 16 were their only top 4 finish till December 2022.
 G2 did not qualify for the IEM Rio Major, with Niko commenting that these times are his toughest months of his career but reassured that he will never give up.
 NiKo and G2 bounced back and won the Blast Premier World Final 2022.
 He finished 5th in the HLTV Top 20.